Lara Logan: 2020 Fox News series

-Claims about antifa
+Claims about Antifa

 On 31 May 2020, Logan tweeted a picture, which she claimed was an antifa riot instruction manual.
 The picture actually was an updated hoax dating to the 2015 Baltimore riots.
 On 1 June, Logan tweeted a threat by the @ANTIFA_US Twitter account.
 The account turned out to be fake and linked to Identity Evropa, a white nationalist organization.
 After being criticized for posting the hoaxes, Logan claimed that there was a campaign to "destroy" her, including by Media Matters for America.

 On 4 June 2020, Logan appeared on Hannity to claim that antifa was leaving "pallets of bricks" at protest sites in an attempt to stoke violence and destruction.
 Fact-checkers found that claims of bricks being left at protest sites were without foundation, and that pictures submitted as evidence of this activity were actually taken at ordinary construction sites.
 No one else reported seeing antifa trucks leaving pallets of bricks.
 Next, Logan promoted a 5 June joke tweet which linked antifa to juggalos and a "clown hierarchy".
 Logan instead focused on the portion of the tweet that mentioned a "traditional command structure" and argued that anarchists thus indeed had organizational structure.

 AIDS and COVID-19 conspiracy theories

+In September 2021, Logan accused the Biden administration of "hiding evidence" of side effects supposedly caused by the COVID-19 vaccine.
+She also shared a false story about 27 U.S. Air Force pilots resigning over the COVID-19 vaccine mandate from Real Raw News, a fake news website.

 In November and December 2021, Logan promoted falsehoods and conspiracy theories about AIDS and COVID-19.
 She shared articles that disputed the scientific consensus that HIV causes AIDS.
 She compared NIAID director Anthony Fauci to the Nazi scientist Josef Mengele.
 During a discussion of the SARS-CoV-2 Omicron variant, she said: "And so in that moment, what you see on Dr Fauci, this is what people say to me, that he doesn’t represent science to them.
 He represents Josef Mengele, Dr Josef Mengele, the Nazi doctor who did experiments on Jews during the second world war and in the concentration camps, and I am talking about people all across the world are saying this."

 Several prominent Jewish groups, including the Anti-Defamation League and the Auschwitz Museum, condemned her remarks.
 Logan subsequently retweeted criticisms of the Auschwitz Museum.
 During a December 2021 interview with MSNBC, Fauci called Logan's remarks "absolutely preposterous and disgusting", and criticized Fox News for not taking disciplinary action against her.
 United Talent Agency dropped Logan as a client shortly after her Mengele comment.

-Since making her comment, Logan has not appeared as a guest on Fox News, and there have been no new episodes of Lara Logan has No Agenda.
+Since making her comment, Logan has not appeared as a guest on Fox News, and there have been no new episodes of Lara Logan Has No Agenda.
 In March 2022, Logan said that she had been "dumped" by Fox.